Killing of Ezell Ford: Legal proceedings

 In September 2014, Ford's family members filed a federal wrongful-death lawsuit against the LAPD.
 They voluntarily dismissed this suit in June 2016.

 In March 2015, Ford's parents filed a second wrongful-death lawsuit in state court, alleging that Wampler and Villegas intentionally or negligently shot Ford and that Wampler and Villegas violated Ford's constitutional rights.
 The suit also alleged that the LAPD had a longstanding practice of violating civil rights, and that Wampler and Villegas were motivated by Ford's race and their "prejudice, disdain and contempt for African Americans or persons of black skin tone."
 The City of Los Angeles settled this lawsuit in October 2016 for $1.5 million.

 In January 2017 Los Angeles County prosecutors said Wampler and Villegas would not face criminal charges in connection with the shooting.

+Popular culture

+Ezell Ford was included in a list of Black Americans killed during interactions with police at the conclusion of Two Distant Strangers, a 2020 short film highlighting the issue of deaths of Black Americans by police officers.